 CC VI OPERATING CREDIT FACILITIES.
 In connection with the acquisition of the Fanch entities on November 12, 1999, CC VI Operating Company, LLC, the parent company of the CC VI Operating cable systems, entered into senior secured credit facilities.
 The obligations under the CC VI Operating credit facilities are guaranteed by CC VI Operating's parent, CC VI Holdings, LLC, and by the subsidiaries of CC VI Operating.
-The obligations under the CC VI Operating credit facilities are secured by pledges of the ownership interests and intercompany obligations of CC VI Operating and its subsidiaries, but are not secured by other assets of CC VI Operating or its subsidiaries.
+The obligations under the CC VI Operating credit facilities are secured by pledges of the ownership interests and intercompany obligations of CC VI Operating or its subsidiaries.

-The CC VI Operating credit facilities currently permit maximum borrowings of 1.2 billion, consisting of:
+The CC VI Operating credit facilities currently permit maximum borrowings of \$1.2 billion, consisting of:

-- a reducing revolving facility of up to approximately \$350.0 million; - a term loan A in the principal amount of approximately \$450.0 million; and - a term loan B in the principal amount of approximately \$400.0 million.
+- a reducing revolving facility of up to approximately \$350.0 million; - a term loan A in the principal amount of approximately $450.0\ \mbox{million};$ and - a term loan B in the principal amount of approximately \$400.0 million.